-The historic Bush House Inn, saved from collapse by new owners in January 2012, is undergoing a multi-phase renovation plan that will restore the historic Bush House as a vibrant business.
+The historic Bush House Inn, saved from collapse by new owners in January 2011, is undergoing a multi-phase renovation plan to restore the last remaining hotel and restaurant in Index, Washington as a vibrant business.
 Upon completion of the project, it will re-open as an inn and restaurant, returning to its previous glory as a gathering spot for the community and a popular destination for travelers wanting to escape with a step back in time.

-The three story building has been closed since 2001 and has been plagued by age, weather, and vandalism.
-The sale of the property in late 2011 came as a welcome surprise to local residents who feared they had lost another local iconic structure.
-The new owners, who are Index residents, have just completed renovations on another community icon; the Index Tavern, now known as The River House; an Outdoor Adventure Center for rafting and family recreation.
+The three story building has been closed since 2002 and has been plagued by age, weather, and vandalism.
+The sale of the property in late 2010 came as a welcome surprise to local residents who feared they had lost another local iconic structure.
+The new owners, Blair and Kathy Corson are Index residents, have just completed renovations on another community icon; the Index Tavern – now known as The River House; an Outdoor Adventure Center for rafting and family recreation.

 The completed building will once again serve the Index community by providing jobs and revenue, and strengthening the recreation economy.

 History Hotel: Bush House Inn makes a comeback in Index